briansu2004/MyMendix/README.md

 ### What solutions did I implement?

-- Worked on a big project for Canada Post through Accenture
+- Worked on a big project for a large Postal Service client
-- Crafted a comprehensive high- and low-level design document for a new application modernization project
+  - Crafted a comprehensive high-level and low-level design document for a new application modernization project
   - Migrated data from legacy applications and Enterprise Data Warehouse (EDW) to a new Big Data Lake utilizing the Mendix Cloud.

 ## My Mendix Udemy Course